 Considering all of this, we believe that comparing an agent will help you understand commission and fee structure in Darwin.
 Comparing an agent will help you understand how commissions and fees are allocated and the various ways in which this is structured.
 Comparing agents in your area will also help give you an overview of how agents create their fee structure, and this can help you decide what your preference is.

-What is the average commission rate in the Darwin?
+What is the average commission rate in Darwin?

 With that in mind, what should those selling in Darwin be willing to pay in commission?
 The below graph looks at how Darwin compares to other 6 capital cities.
-Although not sitting quite as high as Tasmania, Darwin is almost on par with Brisbane and is the third highest ranking sitting in Australia in terms of rates for fees and commissions with an average of 2.43%.
+Although not sitting quite as high as Tasmania, Darwin's rate is the third-highest just behind Brisbane.
+Darwin has an average of 2.42%.

 We know that market competition effects commissions rates but there are other factors that contribute to the variation in cost.
 These factors include location, property type and whether or not an agent includes all services in the commission.